 There is a clear link between this kind of low-level bad behaviour and crime.
 Antisocial behaviour can degrade quality of life and change how people feel about where they live.
 This can damage communities and encourage conditions where crime becomes easier to commit.

-You should always report criminal behaviour to the police straight away.
-This includes hate crime, assault, intimidation, theft, and property damage.
-Phone 999 in an emergency, otherwise report it on the Cambridgeshire Constabulary website or phone 101.
+You should report criminal behaviour to the police.
+This includes threats of violence, assaults, hate crimes, intimidation, property theft and property damage.
+Phone 999 in an emergency, otherwise report criminal behaviour online or phone 101.